nmehra/awstraining/README.md

 # Exercise 1
 ## Login to AWS
-1. Navigate to the AWS url in chrome.
+1. Navigate to the AWS url in chrome: https://cloudthat-training.signin.aws.amazon.com/console
 1. Use one of the login id, password provided.
 1. Click on Services -> EC2 link.